 Licensing for music

 You can obtain a licence from the Society of Composers, Authors and Music Publishers of Canada (SOCAN) and Re:Sound copyright collectives.
-SOCAN has created a comparison sheet you can consult for more information on the differences between SOCAN and Re:Sound.
+As of 2019, licences for both collectives, as well as further information, are available via Entandem Licensing.

 SOCAN (Society of Composers, Authors and Music Publishers of Canada) is a not-for-profit organization that represents music creators, composers and publishers by licensing the use of their music in Canada, both live and recorded.
-SOCAN collects and distributes royalties to songwriters and music publishers (learn more about SOCAN).
+SOCAN collects and distributes royalties to songwriters and music publishers.

 Re:Sound is a Canadian not-for-profit music licensing company that represents the performance rights of artists and record companies.
 It licenses only recorded music.
 Re:Sound collects fees on behalf of the owners of the rights to the sound recordings (such as musicians and record companies), whereas SOCAN collects fees on behalf of music composers, creators and publishers.